 Aerial Pioneers, William M. Leary, 1985, p.
 35, quoting Edgerton’s unpublished manuscript, “Horizons Unlimited.”

-"Postmen of the Skies" is now open at the National Postal Museum.
+Visit "Postmen of the Skies" at the National Postal Museum.
 The exhibition celebrates the world’s first regularly scheduled airmail service and the brave pilots who risked their lives flying the mail.
 Visit us on May 15 - the 100th anniversary of those inaugural flights - to receive a free balsa wood National Postal Museum airplane.